rwagatenga/Learning-VueJS/README.md

 3. git checkout branch_name or git switch branch_name you want

 ### For Course1 branch
-you don't have to install any dependencies
+you don't have to install any dependencies.
+It is just VueJS as cdn packaged html and javascript file

 ### For other branches